anup-moitra/foundational-linux-training-projects/SYLLABUS.md

 - Who Uses Linux?
 - Difference Between Linux and Windows

-**Module 2 – Download, Install and Configure**
+**Module 2 – Virtual Lab Setup**

-- What is Oracle Virtual Box?
+- What is Oracle VirtualBox?
-- Downloading and Installing Oracle Virtual Box
+- Downloading and Installing Oracle VirtualBox
-- Creating virtual machine
+- Creating and Configuring a Virtual Machine
-- Linux Distributions
-- Different way to install Linux
-- Downloading and Installing Linux (CentOS)
+- Downloading and Installing Linux (CentOS Stream 9)
-- Redhat Linux installation (Optional)
-- Linux Desktop (GUI)
-- Virtual Machine Management
-- Linux vs. Windows
-- Who Uses Linux?
+- Taking Snapshots in VirtualBox

 **Module 3 – System Access and File Management**